Edited by Robert Leland MD

 Minimizing the force absorbed by the feet with each step

 Minimizing the amount of force going through the foot with each step involves looking for ways to absorb the shock of each step by selecting appropriate footwear.
 Patients should look for comfort shoes which distribute the force evenly through the foot, and provide the right amount of support for their particular activity.
+Shoes with cushioned insoles provide important shock absorptions.
+These are often combined with a stiff sole to allow force to be spread more evenly over the foot and up the leg.
 For individuals with a significant foot deformity, an orthotic may help minimize the force to overloaded bones, joints and tendons.
 It also involves minimizing the amount of impact.
 Switching from running and walking to activities like swimming or cycling enables patients to put substantially less force through the foot, without detracting from the cardiorespiratory benefits of their exercise regimes.
 Restricting the amount of impact activity, such as running on softer surfaces two or three days a week instead of five, is another method by which to minimize the amount of shock on the feet.
+In addition, optimizing running styles can also help diminish foot stresses.

 Identify and avoid precipitating activities